serendicoder/ipl-predictor/index.md

 - Missing Values

     - Missing ‘City’ values were populated based on the ‘Venue’ values.
-For example, the Venue Sharjah Cricket Stadium’ is in City ‘Sharjah’.
+For example, the Venue 'Sharjah Cricket' Stadium is in City ‘Sharjah’.
     - Missing ‘Rating’ values for players were imputed using the average player rating across all players to minimize bias
     - Rows corresponding to incomplete/cancelled matches were dropped to remove complexity